SciCatProject/documentation/README.md

 * Data Ingesting - NODE-RED: A NodeJS based visual programming tool to handle flows of data from one source to another.

+## Documentation

+This repository provides the documentation for each of the services that comprises SciCat, as well as some guides on the user interface and how to perform tasks.
+This is split into the following sections:

+* Devops - Developers and Sysadmins can use this section for instructions on how to deploy, test and develop with SciCat
+* Users - Users of the system can come here to see annotated screenshots, FAQs and find resources on how to better understand SciCat.

 ## Building and Editing Locally

 `npm i -g gitbook-cli`